California Golden Bears football: 19th century

-Beginning in the 1890s, American football was becoming an increasingly violent sport.
+20th century

+The 1900 Big Game is associated with the Thanksgiving Day Disaster.
+The game took place in San Francisco, with between 500 and 1,000 men watching the game from the rooftop of an operating glass factory next to the sold-out city stadium.
+During the game, more than 100 fans fell through the factory's roof with the majority falling onto the factory's massive, operational furnace.
+In total 22 men, mostly boys were killed, with others severely injured.

 In 1905, there were 18 deaths reported as being caused by the play on the field.
 The next year, numerous rule changes were agreed upon by the majority of American schools.
 Berkeley, Stanford, along with other West Coast institutions decided to go in another direction, switching their primary sport to rugby, a sport they considered to be less dangerous.
 During these years, California wielded dominant teams, however the Bears were able to beat Stanford only three times.
 In 1915, due to various causes, including students frustration with those results, the university along with other west coast teams decided to return to American football.

-1916 was the first year of the Pacific Coast Conference, which consisted of Cal, Washington, Oregon and Oregon Agricultural (which would later become Oregon State).
+In 1916, Cal joined the Pacific Coast Conference, which consisted of Cal, Washington, Oregon and Oregon Agricultural (which would later become Oregon State).
 It was also the year when Andy Smith, former coach of Purdue, became Cal's head coach.
 In 1920, Smith produced the first instance of what became known as The Wonder Teams.

 From 1920 to 1925, The Wonder Teams went 50 straight games without defeat, made three trips to the Rose Bowl, and won four NCAA recognised national titles - 1920, 1921, 1922, 1923.
 1923 saw the opening of the California Memorial Stadium, which sat more than 73,000; several thousand more could watch the games from Tightwad Hill right above it.
-In January 1926, Andy Smith died at 42 years old, passing away from pneumonia.
+In January 1926, Andy Smith died at 42 years old, dying from pneumonia.
 His death was unexpected and traumatic for the team and the whole university.
-His overall Cal record was 74-16-7.
+His overall Cal record was 74–16–7.